V-Sekai-archive/godot-mtoon-old-dev-project/README.md

 **NOTE: IMPORTING THIS SHADER WILL MODIFY YOUR PROJECT AND MAY INFECT OTHER .tres OR .tscn ASSETS WHICH CONTAIN SHADERS.
 MAKE A BACKUP BEFORE IMPORTING.**

+This shader will globally override the *maximum number of bones* allowed on a model.
+Additionally, it will override the *maximum number of realtime lights* in a scene.
+The numbers chosen are at the top of the `custom_defines` section, but they are hardware dependent, so avoid making these too high.
+This is again due to unintended use of a Godot feature, and mixing up global constants with per-shader defines.

 This is due to a Godot bug (TODO: file bug) which causes `custom_defines` to modify the global `spatial` or `canvas_item` shader objects in the engine, which are copied to newly